 Have you ever looked back at a moment or event in your life and realized that it was an impactful turning point?
 I just recently had that experience.

-A couple of months ago, a change to my main role at Buffer prompted me to re-evaluate how I organise myself and plan my day.
+A couple of months ago, a change to my main role at Buffer prompted me to re-evaluate how I organize myself and plan my day.
 The results?
 They’ve been impactful.

 I’d love to share a bit of context.

 I’m a Customer Advocate, working in the support team at Buffer.
-For the most part, my approach to work has always been quite passive.
+Until recently, my approach to work has been quite passive.
 I was able to succeed in my role by consuming information and reacting to questions brought to me.
 I didn’t push a lot of information outward.

 Most of my time is spent working directly with our customers or contributing to projects that would impact the customer experience.
 Most of my meetings (we call them ‘syncs’) were with other members of the Customer Advocacy team.